core-wg/oscore/draft-ietf-core-object-security.md

 This document defines the Object Security for Constrained RESTful Environments (OSCORE) security protocol, protecting CoAP and CoAP-mappable HTTP requests and responses end-to-end across intermediary nodes such as CoAP forward proxies and cross-protocol translators including HTTP-to-CoAP proxies {{RFC8075}}.
 In addition to the core CoAP features defined in {{RFC7252}}, OSCORE supports the Observe {{RFC7641}}, Block-wise {{RFC7959}}, and No-Response {{RFC7967}} options, as well as the PATCH and FETCH methods {{RFC8132}}.
 An analysis of end-to-end security for CoAP messages through some types of intermediary nodes is performed in {{I-D.hartke-core-e2e-security-reqs}}.
 OSCORE essentially protects the RESTful interactions; the request method, the requested resource, the message payload, etc. (see {{protected-fields}}).
 OSCORE protects neither the CoAP Messaging Layer nor the CoAP Token which may change between the endpoints, and those are therefore processed as defined in {{RFC7252}}.
 Additionally, since the message formats for CoAP over unreliable transport {{RFC7252}} and for CoAP over reliable transport {{RFC8323}} differ only in terms of CoAP Messaging Layer, OSCORE can be applied to both unreliable and reliable transports (see {{fig-stack}}).

+OSCORE works in very constrained nodes and networks, thanks to its small message size and the restricted code and memory requirements in addition to what is required by CoAP.
+Examples of the use of OSCORE are given in {{examples}}.
+OSCORE may be used over any underlying layer, such as e.g. UDP or TCP, and with non-IP transports (e.g., {{I-D.bormann-6lo-coap-802-15-ie}}).
+OSCORE may also be used in different ways with HTTP.
+OSCORE messages may be transported in HTTP, and OSCORE may also be used to protect CoAP-mappable HTTP messages, as described below.

 ~~~~~~~~~~~
 +-----------------------------------+
 |            Application            |